giovannicandotti/MS_MFA/README.md

 You now need to know the 'tenantId' and the UPN of the user to execute a test.

-You can check the functionality by executing the 'pushPopup.ps1' script, which will push the popup OR will answer you back 'challenge'.
-In this case, this means you can not push whilst you can check the TOTP [to be better investigated].
+You can check the functionality by executing the 'pushPopup.ps1' script, which will push the popup when the 'Default sign-in method' of the user is 'Microsoft Authenticator notification'.
+If the answer is 'challenge', this means you can not push whilst you can check the TOTP; probably the 'Default sign-in method' is set to 'SMS (primary mobile)'.

 You can find two PHP codes in the 'PHP' directory; properly inserting corresponding values to 'clientSecret', 'tenantId' and 'email' variables, you are now able to execute the methods described below.